impress/impress.js/GettingStarted.md

 data-rotate-z   | Rotate the element along the z-axis data-scale      | Scale the element.

 These are the basic positioning options in impress.js.
-All of the attributes take Strings as arguments, so be aware of the fact, that you need to put quotation marks around the numbers!
-The *data-rotate* attributes take an angle in form of a String as argument.
+All of the attributes take Strings as arguments, so be aware that you need to put quotation marks around the numbers!
+The *data-rotate* attributes take an angle in the form of a String as an argument.

-Now, that you have created the slides, you might want to style them.
+Now that you have created the slides, you might want to style them.
 This is where CSS comes into play.
 Add another file to your project called, e.g., ```style.css```.

-**NOTE:** Whatever you do, do not mess with positioning and rotation of the div that belongs to the class *step*, but add a div inside of it, if you really have to mess with these properties.
+**NOTE:** Whatever you do, do not mess with the positioning and rotation of the div that belongs to the class *step*, but add a div inside of it, if you really have to mess with these properties.
 See the example below.
 Always position *steps* with the *data-* attribute!

 ```
 <div class="step yourClassNameHere" data-x="1000" data-y="1000" data-z="-1000" data-scale="2" data-rotate-z="90">